typohypergraphicobject

 launch

-typohypergraphicobject launches at the Gent Art Book Fair (2–4 May 2025) in an edition of 530 copies.
-Pre-sale copies ordered through this website can be collected at the fair and at other locations (see schedule and distribution below).
+typohypergraphicobject launches at the Ghent Art Book Fair (3–4 May 2025).
+Presale copies ordered through this website can be collected at the fair.

-After the 2025 Gent Art Book Fair, the following publishers and organisations have agreed to have copies available for collection, with more to be confirmed:
+The following publishers and organisations will have copies available for collection, with more to be confirmed:

 Trust (Berlin)

-Collection times must be arranged with me through Signal or email.
+Collection times must be arranged with me by email.

 thank you

-With artistic, editorial, and practical support from Vanessa Boni and Farrah Langdon, Andre Fuchs, Geoffrey Mak, Johanna Schäfer, Laurent Benner, Simon Knebl, Stuart Whipps, and Tim Bartel.
+With artistic, editorial, and practical support from Vanessa Boni and Farrah Langdon, Andre Fuchs, Céline Condorelli, Geoffrey Mak, Johanna Schäfer, Laurent Benner, Na Kim, Rory McGrath, Simon Knebl, Stuart Whipps, Thomas Bossuyt, and Tim Bartel.

 The cuckoo, from Thomas Bewick’s _A History of British Birds_, 1797.